How does the money I raise get to my account?

 What happens if I don't reach my goal?

 Campaign Owners receive the money donated immediately, so even if you don't hit your goal you'll keep whatever you raise.
-This means that FreeFunder is intended for personal causes where "every dollar counts," rather than for projects which would require you to hit a specific goal in order for it to work.
+This means that FreeFunder is intended for personal causes where "every dollar helps," rather than for projects which would require you to hit a specific goal in order for it to work.

 What are the tax implications for the Campaign Owner and for Contributors?